apache/arrow-site/install.md

 These include the Apache Arrow and Apache Parquet C++ binary libraries bundled with the wheel.

-## Other Binary Installers
+## Other Installers

-For convenience, we also provide binaries through several package managers, built from the source release.
+For convenience, we also provide packages through several package managers.
+Many of them are provided as binary, built from the source release.
 As the Apache Arrow PMC has not explicitly voted on these packages, they are technically considered unofficial releases.

 ### C++ and Python Conda Packages